It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 The effects of high-noise exposure build up over time.
 So each time you’re exposed to these excessive noise levels, you’re increasing the probability of hurting your ear.

-However, the high-frequency noise can be muffled by good ear protection, but normal discussions may still occur.
-Investing in in-ear protection is thus a prudent decision in the right direction.
+However, the high-frequency noise can be muffled by good ear protection, but regular discussions may still occur.
+Investing in in-ear security is thus a prudent decision in the right direction.

 You must make every effort to wear and maintain appropriate PPE at all times to avoid hearing loss.
 An earmuff will suffice in this case.